Rusty Staub

 Daniel Joseph "Rusty" Staub (April 1, 1944 – March 29, 2018) was an American professional baseball player and television color commentator.
 He played in Major League Baseball for 23 seasons as a right fielder, designated hitter, and first baseman.
+He was nicknamed "le Grand Orange" by Expos fans.

 A six-time All-Star known for his hitting prowess, Staub produced 2,716 hits over his playing career, just 284 hits shy of the 3,000 hit plateau.
 He was an original member of the Montreal Expos and the team's first star.
 Although he played just 518 of his 2,951 games as an Expo, his enduring popularity led them to retire his number in 1993, while the Mets inducted him into their team Hall of Fame in 1986.